linussioland/MIPI-HHoT/MIPI-HHoT Readme.txt

 	*	Source: Included in EUROMOD.
 Used for calculation of aw (cf. above).
 		NB: Belgian 2015-2017 aw_eur has been uprated using Eurostat HICP.

-Further details of household specifications for each country can be found in Marchal, Siöland & Goedemé (2018).
+Further details of household specifications for each country can be found in Marchal, SiÃ¶land & GoedemÃ© (2018).

 The following table summaries which combinations of countries, income cases and model households that are included in the data set: